Why does my printed image look soft?

 Hey there!
 I’m Cara and I feel your pain when it comes to understanding image resolution for printing photos.
 However, as a professional photographer, I needed to learn how to get my images to print as crisp and clear as they look on my screen.

-Having the right DPI is a huge part of that equation.
-So let me show you how to check and change your DPI in Photoshop!
+Having the right image resolution is a huge part of that equation.
+So let me show you how to check and change your DPI resolution in Photoshop!

 Note: the screenshots below are taken from the Windows version of Adobe Photoshop, if you’re using the Mac version, the navigations may look slightly different.

 Table of Contents